CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     * This mostly means authoritative metadata fields as laid out in the different [Supply-chain Roles](#supply-chain-roles-and-metadata) below.
     * In addition to fields encountered throughout the supply-chain, they care about the fields listed in the table below.
     * They may edit SBOM files manually or use tooling for analyzing artifacts, or ideally – use have SBOMs generated automatically as part of a build process.
 (NTIA-2021, "Produce" category)
-* SBOM Authors who are not authoritative sources, but instead gather SBOM metadata from different dependencies, may be referred to as an [SBOM Assembler](glossary#sbom-assembler--role-).
+* SBOM Authors may also collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
 (CPANSec-2024)
-* SBOM Assemblers may collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
     * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
 (NTIA-2021, "Transform" category, paraphrased)

 | Do | Field name                             | Required   | Data type    | CycloneDX 1.6                                                     | SPDX 2.3 | Required by             |